Powered by MOMENTUM MEDIA

 “It is also important to note that progress has been, and continues to be made in this area, and we are continuously looking for opportunities to better support our veterans, their whānau and our current serving personnel.”

-The latest claimant stage of the Wai 2500 Military Veterans Tribunal has now come to a close, however three Crown hearings set down for 2025.
+The latest claimant stage of the Wai 2500 Military Veterans Tribunal has now come to a close, however three Crown hearings are set down for 2025.

-Last week the Tribunal heard further evidence from campaigns and operations from Korea and South East Asia, missions to Antarctica, Nuclear Testing, Afghanistan, Peacekeeping and Observer Missions, broadly covering the period from the 1950s through to present day.
+Last week, the tribunal heard further evidence from campaigns and operations from Korea and Southeast Asia, missions to Antarctica, nuclear testing, Afghanistan, peacekeeping and observer missions, broadly covering the period from the 1950s through to present day.

 Some of the key themes that have arisen during the most recent stage of the Kaupapa Inquiry have included, but were not limited to;